Lycanthropy3301/syncseed/README.md

    - Generates a response to the server's challenge using a random seed, increment, and other parameters.
    - Communicates with the server, and if the response is verified successfully, increments the synchronized seed counter and updates the external file.

+## ChaCha Algorithm

+ChaCha is a stream cipher and cryptographic secure pseudorandom number generator (CSPRNG) designed by Daniel J. Bernstein.
+It operates on a 64-byte block and is known for its speed and security.
+In this system, ChaCha is used to generate random numbers for challenges and responses.

+## Challenge Rounds

+The concept of challenge rounds introduces variability into the authentication process.
+Challenge rounds determine how many random numbers are generated and combined to form the challenge presented to the client.
+Increasing challenge rounds enhances the security and complexity of the authentication algortithm.

 ## Disclaimer

 This proof of concept is solely intended to showcase the basic principles of synchronized seed authentication.
 It should not be considered a secure implementation and is not suitable for use in production builds.
 The following factors should be considered: